 SILAC Teton Series Fixed Indexed Annuity – Growth with Protection and Flexibility

 At Diversified Insurance Brokers, we focus on helping pre-retirees and retirees structure safe, efficient, and competitive retirement income strategies using fixed and fixed indexed annuities.
-The SILAC Teton Series Fixed Indexed Annuity, issued by SILAC Insurance Company, is designed for individuals who want growth potential tied to market indexes—without exposing their principal to direct market losses.
+The SILAC Teton Series Fixed Indexed Annuity, issued by SILAC Insurance Company, is designed for individuals who want growth potential tied to market indexes — without exposing their principal to direct market losses.
 In an environment where volatility, inflation pressure, and sequence-of-returns risk can disrupt traditional portfolios, many conservative investors are searching for solutions that provide stability without sacrificing long-term opportunity.
-The Teton Series aims to strike that balance by combining indexed growth strategies, contractual guarantees, liquidity provisions, and optional income features into one structured retirement vehicle.
+The Teton Series aims to strike that balance by combining indexed growth strategies, contractual guarantees, cumulative liquidity provisions, and health-event benefits into one structured retirement vehicle.

 Unlike variable products or brokerage-based strategies, the Teton Series is a fixed indexed annuity (FIA).
-That means your premium is not directly invested in the stock market.
+Your premium is not directly invested in the stock market.
 Instead, interest is credited based on the performance of selected market indexes, subject to caps, participation rates, or spreads.
 When the index performs well, you can receive interest credits.
-When the index declines, your principal is protected by a built-in floor—typically 0%—which prevents negative interest from being applied due to market losses.
+When the index declines, your principal is protected by a built-in 0% floor — which means negative index returns do not translate into negative interest on your contract.
 For conservative savers who are uncomfortable with large drawdowns but still want more potential than traditional fixed accounts, this structure can offer a compelling alternative.
+A deeper explanation of how this works is available in our guide to what a fixed indexed annuity is and our resource on how FIAs protect against market downturns.

 Ensure you are receiving the absolute top rates